Toll Free USA & Canada: 1-800-704-6234

 In Lima/Cusco/Machu Picchu: $150 double/$130 single.

-If time permits we recommend an extra night at Machu Picchu and/or an extra night to include a day Culinary tour to the South of Cusco to try Ginnea pig, Chicharron and Duck.
+If time permits we recommend an extra night at Machu Picchu and/or an extra night to include a day peru culinary tour to the South of Cusco to try Ginnea pig, Chicharron and Duck.

 Add extra activities such as river rafting, horseback riding, mountain biking, hiking, climbing, zip lining, surfing and free days to your custom itinerary.
 Ask about these options and we’d be happy to add them to your quote.
 If you have any special requests or interests like birding, cooking or crafting that you would like to explore please let us know!